danny0838/webscrapbook/README.md

 3. **maff**: A file format which each webpage as well as its referenced resources are packed into a top sub-directory of a file using the zip algorithm.
 See [official introduction](http://maf.mozdev.org/index.html) for detail.
 4. **single HTML**: A single html file that embeds referenced resources using data URI.

 A .htz or .maff archive file can be viewed using "View archive page".
 It's recommended that *"Allow access to file URLs" be checked* to allow viewing an archive file in the local filesystem directly.
-(Not supported in Firefox.)
 Additionally, you can also unzip an archive file and load the entry page with the browser.

 This extension is available for Chromium-based browsers (Google Chrome, Opera, Vivaldi, etc), and Firefox for Desktop and Android.

 ## Caveats:

+* Restrictions in Firefox:

+  * Most functionalities are not supported in Private Window.

+  * "Allow access to file URLs" is not supported.

 * A vary large zip archive file (around 2 GiB) cannot be read by the browser.
 A large file in the zip archive (around 400~500 MiB) can exhaust the memory and crash the extension.

 * Javascript in the archive file might not work correctly, especially when it loads an external script or file dynamically.
-(Firefox is more likely to run into this issue due to more restriction of its addon system.)
+(Firefox is more likely to run into this issue due to more restriction of its addon framework.)

 ## See also: